Skip to main content

 Best Practices

-2. Regular Updates: Integrate this submission process into your CI/CD pipeline for real-time test result updates.
+2. CI/CD Integration: Integrate result submission into your CI/CD pipeline for real-time test result updates.

-3. Error Handling: Use the --force option to continue uploads even when encountering non-critical errors.
+3. Error Handling: Use the --force option to continue uploads even when encountering non-critical errors, or --ignore-unmatched to suppress individual unmatched test messages during gradual test case linking.